Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 </summary>

 #### What:
-**Programs offered:**
+##### Programs offered:
 YEP (Youth Exploring Possibilities) is open to youth with developmental disabilities between the ages of 13 and 25.
 This is an opportunity for youth to stay connected with their peers – year-round!

 Activities are planned with all ages in mind, and when required, smaller groups are created to consider bringing youth who are closer in age together.

-**YEP Social:**
-focused on social activities like baking, exploring the community on the GRT, and other things based on suggestions from past participants.
+- YEP Social: focused on social activities like baking, exploring the community on the GRT, and other things based on suggestions from past participants.
 Offered throughout the year on evenings, weekends, PD Days and March Break.

-**YEP Skills:**
-6-week-long courses where learning focuses on skill building in a variety of areas, based on feedback from youth.
+- YEP Skills: 6-week-long courses where learning focuses on skill building in a variety of areas, based on feedback from youth.
 Offered throughout the year.

-**YEP Summer:**
-for 9 weeks in July and August.
+- YEP Summer: for 9 weeks in July and August.
 Activities are held on weekdays and include community recreational activities, work readiness skills, fitness, and much more.
 #### Who:
-YEP Skills and YEP Social are open to youth (13–25 years) with developmental disabilities.
+YEP Skills and YEP Social are open to youth with developmental disabilities between the ages of 13 and 25

-YEP Summer is open to youth (13–25 years)  with developmental disabilities.
+YEP Summer is open to youth with developmental disabilities between the ages of 13 and 21
 #### When:
-Offered throughout the year on evenings, weekends, PD Days, and March Break.
+Offered throughout the year on evenings, weekends, PD Days, and March Break

-See the “what” section above for program schedules.
+See the “what” section above for program schedules

 #### Where:
 **Kitchener**—99 Ottawa Street South
 #### Ask For: